DaiduongDinh05/Vellora/README.md

-# Velora -- "The Value of the Journey"
+# Vellora -- "The Value of the Journey"